ydchen17/meta4carers2care/README.md

 This repository contains part of the code and data used for the following paper:

-- Effectiveness of interventions to support carers of people with dementia in low- and middle-income countries: A systematic review and meta-analysis
+- Effectiveness of interventions to support carers of people with dementia in low- and middle-income countries: A systematic review and meta-analysis (Accepted to _International Journal of Geriatric Psychiatry_ on 23 January 2025)

 ## Overview